How would you describe your law firm’s brand?

 - Strong brand signals help your SEO.
 Google and other search engines value credibility and authority.
 This starts with being consistent right down to the format of your name, address, and phone information on various websites (in the SEO industry we call this your “NAP”).
 But, those listings are just one way Google determines that you’re a “real business” deserving of attention.
 Another way authority is determined is through brand signals—mentions of your law firm by bloggers, social media influencers, media, industry organizations and others with “authority.”
 Unless you build a strong brand, you’re unlikely to get those mentions in your firm name, even if individual attorneys are receiving recognition.

 - Brand cohesiveness helps achieve multiple “touches.”
 A sense of familiarity with a brand develops over time, with multiple exposures—just like a sales conversion typically takes multiple touches.
-When your social media, advertising, and marketing efforts are piecemeal, you lose that impact.
+When your social media, advertising, and law firm marketing plan efforts are piecemeal, you lose that impact.
 Different colors, tones and taglines across different platforms or campaigns decrease the likelihood that prospective clients will recognize your law firm from one exposure to the next, robbing you of the opportunity to build a connection to your brand.

 - Brand recognition lets you bypass the competition.
 Law firm marketers talk a lot about how more than 60% of searches for services are non-branded.
 That’s a good reason to invest in SEO for non-branded terms, but there’s another important bit of information in that statistic: nearly 40% of searches ARE branded!
 When a prospective client knows your brand and searches for you directly, you skip over the competition for the click.

 Your brand, by nature, is specific to your firm.
 But, the core concepts and considerations are the same: